woocommerce/woocommerce/plugins/woocommerce/tests/api-core-tests/README.md

 2. Retrieve the created object using the `GET` request
 3. Update the object using a `POST` request
 4. Delete the object using a `DELETE`request
-5. Test any batch create/update/delete operations (if applicible)
+5. Test any batch create/update/delete operations (if applicable)

 Additional tests can also be added to test the following general test scenarios: